mABC: multi-Agent Blockchain-Inspired Collaboration for root cause analysis in micro-services architecture: Abstract

 \section{Abstract}

-The escalating complexity of micro-services architecture in cloud-native technologies poses significant challenges for maintaining system stability and efficiency.
-To conduct root cause analysis (RCA) and resolution of alert events, we propose a pioneering framework, \textbf{m}ulti-\textbf{A}gent \textbf{B}lockchain-inspired \textbf{C}ollaboration for root cause analysis in micro-services architecture (\framework{}), to revolutionize the AI for IT operations (AIOps) domain, where multiple agents based on the powerful large language models (LLMs) perform blockchain-inspired voting to reach a final agreement following a standardized process for processing tasks and queries provided by \textit{Agent Workflow}.
+Root cause analysis (RCA) in Micro-services architecture (MSA) with escalating complexity encounters complex challenges in maintaining system stability and efficiency due to fault propagation and circular dependencies among nodes.
+Diverse root cause analysis faults require multi-agents with diverse expertise.
+To mitigate the hallucination problem of large language models (LLMs), we design blockchain-inspired voting to ensure the reliability of the analysis by using a decentralized decision-making process.
+To avoid non-terminating loops led by common circular dependency in MSA, we objectively limit steps and standardize task processing through \textit{Agent Workflow}.
+We propose a pioneering framework, \textbf{m}ulti-\textbf{A}gent \textbf{B}lockchain-inspired \textbf{C}ollaboration for root cause analysis in micro-services architecture (\framework{}), where multiple agents based on the powerful LLMs follow \textit{Agent Workflow} and collaborate in blockchain-inspired voting.
 Specifically, seven specialized agents derived from \textit{Agent Workflow} each provide valuable insights towards root cause analysis based on their expertise and the intrinsic software knowledge of LLMs collaborating within a decentralized chain.
-To avoid potential instability issues in LLMs and fully leverage the transparent and egalitarian advantages inherent in a decentralized structure, \framework{} adopts a decision-making process inspired by blockchain governance principles while considering the contribution index and expertise index of each agent.
-Experimental results on the public benchmark AIOps challenge dataset and our created train-ticket dataset demonstrate superior performance in accurately identifying root causes and formulating effective solutions, compared to previous strong baselines.
-The ablation study further highlights the significance of each component within \framework{}, with \textit{Agent Workflow}, multi-agent, and blockchain-inspired voting being crucial for achieving optimal performance. \framework{} offers a comprehensive automated root cause analysis and resolution in micro-services architecture and achieves a significant improvement in the AIOps domain compared to existing baselines\footnote{The code and dataset will be released.}.
+Our experiments on the AIOps challenge dataset and a newly created Train-Ticket dataset demonstrate superior performance in identifying root causes and generating effective resolutions.
+The ablation study further highlights \textit{Agent Workflow}, multi-agent, and blockchain-inspired voting is crucial for achieving optimal performance. \framework{} offers a comprehensive automated root cause analysis and resolution in micro-services architecture and significantly improves the IT Operation domain.
+The code and dataset are in \url{https://github.com/zwpride/mABC}.